Ethnoreligious group: Examples

+The concepts of ethnoreligious fusion and ethnic religion have been applied by reliable sources to the following groups:

+In a broader sense, the concept of a religious ethnicity has been applied to communities—particularly minorities living in religious borderlands, belonging to distinctive religions or sects, and maintaining in-group boundaries—where religious and ethnic identities have historically reinforced one another through endogamy, sociopolitical and cultural separation, and clear religious distinction from neighboring groups.
+The following is a selective, non-exhaustive list of religious ethnicities, meeting several of the aforementioned criteria:

+Armenians, Assyrians, Baharna, Balinese, Bosniaks, Carpatho-Rusyns, Copts, Croats, Gorani, Greeks, Hui-Dungans, Iraqi Sunni Arabs, Irish Catholics, Lebanese Shia Muslims, Mahar, Malays in Malaysia, Moro Filipinos, Orthodox Antiochian Levantines, Pomaks, Serbs, Setos, Tibetans, Torbeši Macedonians, Ulster Protestants, Yugoslav Muslims.

-As legal concept
+As a legal concept

 Australia

-In Australian law, the Anti-Discrimination Act 1977 of New South Wales defines "race" to include "ethnic, ethno-religious or national origin".
+In Australian law, the Anti-Discrimination Act 1977 of New South Wales defines "race" to include "ethnic, ethno-religious, or national origin".
 The reference to "ethno-religious" was added by the Anti-Discrimination (Amendment) Act 1994 (NSW).
-John Hannaford, the NSW Attorney-General at the time, explained, "The effect of the latter amendment is to clarify that ethno-religious groups, such as Jews, Muslims and Sikhs, have access to the racial vilification and discrimination provisions of the Act.... extensions of the Anti-Discrimination Act to ethno-religious groups will not extend to discrimination on the ground of religion".
+John Hannaford, the NSW Attorney-General at the time, explained, "The effect of the latter amendment is to clarify that ethno-religious groups, such as Jews, Muslims, and Sikhs, have access to the racial vilification and discrimination provisions of the Act.... extensions of the Anti-Discrimination Act to ethno-religious groups will not extend to discrimination on the ground of religion".

-The definition of "race" in Anti-Discrimination Act 1998 (Tas) likewise includes "ethnic, ethno-religious or national origin".
+The definition of "race" in Anti-Discrimination Act 1998 (Tasmania) likewise includes "ethnic, ethno-religious, or national origin".
 However, unlike the NSW Act, it also prohibits discrimination on the grounds of "religious belief or affiliation" or "religious activity".

 United Kingdom

-In the United Kingdom the landmark legal case Mandla v Dowell-Lee placed a legal definition on ethnic groups with religious ties, which, in turn, has paved the way for the definition of an ethnoreligious group.
+In the United Kingdom the landmark legal case Mandla v Dowell-Lee (1982) placed a legal definition on ethnic groups with religious ties, which, in turn, has paved the way for the definition of an ethnoreligious group.
 Both Jews and Sikhs were determined to be considered ethnoreligious groups under the Anti-Discrimination (Amendment) Act 1994 (see above).

 The Anti-Discrimination (Amendment) Act 1994 made reference to Mandla v Dowell-Lee, which defined ethnic groups as: